matthieuSolente/email-background-image-generator/README.md

 To avoid having a shrunken or distorted image, for VML, you must provide an image:
 - either with intrinsic proportions and specify the corresponding width and height for the block,
 - or in retina mode (x2 or more), but always maintaining the original proportions.
 Without this precaution, your image risks being shriveled.

+## Alternatives

+If you want to create absolute positioning, check out this [other generator](https://github.com/matthieuSolente/email-faux-absolute-background-image-generator) instead.
+And if Outlook accessibility is a priority, use [mso properties](https://github.com/matthieuSolente/mso-faux-absolute-generator) to create your background image instead!